FOLLOW US ON SOCIAL MEDIA

 Using Beetle Kill Pine is Eco-Friendly

-Most of us that live in states that have large forest areas have heard about the mountain pine beetle taking over and killing millions of pine trees.
+Most of us that live in states that have large forest areas have heard about the mountain pine beetle taking over and killing millions of pine trees – producing what’s known as Beetle Kill Pine.
 However, beyond that many people do not realize the environmental impact that this has on our ecosystem.
 Healthy trees play a crucial role in taking in carbon dioxide out of the atmosphere through photosynthesis.
 When trees die they release the stored carbon dioxide which pollutes our air.
 With the massive amounts of dead forest that the mountain pine beetle is leaving behind, large amounts of carbon dioxide equivalent to decades of transportation emission is being spewed into the air.

 The good news is that by using beetle kill pine for any wood project or construction, consumers can help reverse some of these environmental effects.
 When the beetle kill pine is harvested for manufacturing it prevents the carbon dioxide from being released and clears the forests for re-growth.
 Therefore, not only will homeowners enjoy the beauty if this unique organic product, they are also helping the keep environment clean.